-Michael Gedalin1, Xiaoyan Zhou2, Christopher T. Russell2, and Vassilis Angelopoulos2 1Department of Physics, Ben Gurion University of the Negev, Beer-Sheva, Israel 2Department of Earth, Planetary, and Space Sciences, University of California, Los Angeles, USA Correspondence: gedalin@bgu.ac.il
+Michael Gedalin1, Xiaoyan Zhou2, Christopher T. Russell2, and Vassilis Angelopoulos2

+1Department of Physics, Ben Gurion University of the Negev, Beer-Sheva, Israel

+2Department of Earth, Planetary, and Space Sciences, University of California, Los Angeles, USA

+Correspondence: gedalin@bgu.ac.il

 Abstract.
 Coherent downstream oscillations of the magnetic field in shocks are produced due to the coherent ion gyration and quasi-periodic variations of the ion pressure.
 The amplitude and the positions of the pressure maxima and minima depend on the cross-shock potential and upstream ion temperature.
-Two critical potentials are defined: the critical gyration potential (CGP) which separates the cases of increase or decrease of the normal velocity of the distribution center, and the critical reflection

-- 5 potential (CRP) above which ion reflection becomes significant.
-In weak very low β shocks CRP exceeds CGP.
+Two critical cross-shock potentials are defined: the critical gyration potential (CGP) which separates the cases of increase or decrease of the component of the velocity of the distribution center along the shock normal, and the critical reflection potential (CRP) above which ion reflection becomes significant.
+In weak very low upstream kinetic-to-magnetic pressure ratio, β , shocks CRP exceeds CGP.
 For potentials below CGP the first downstream maximum of the magnetic field is shifted farther downstream and is larger than the second one.
 For higher potentials the first maximum occurs just behind the ramp and is lower than the second one.
 With the increase of the upstream temperature CGP exceeds the CRP.
 For potentials below CRP the effects of ion reflection are negligible and the shock profile is similar to that of very low β shocks.
-If the potential exceeds CRP ion reflection is significant, the magnetic - 10 field increase toward the overshoot becomes steeper, and the largest peak occurs at the downstream edge of the ramp.
+If the potential exceeds CRP ion reflection is significant, the magnetic field increase toward the overshoot becomes steeper, and the largest peak occurs at the downstream edge of the ramp.